Attitudes And Dispositions Toward Socializing That Are Easier Said Than Done

 "Don't care what other people think"

 This advice is given to try to instill confidence and courage in specific situations, or in general.
-One context I've seen it used in a few times is that someone will express a fear of taking a certain social action, and a more naturally confident person will reply with, "It's no big deal.
+A few times I've seen a more awkward, timid person say they were scared to make a social move, and a more naturally confident friend replied with, "It's no big deal.
 Just don't care what they think."
 When you first hear advice like this it can falsely seem more simple and profound than it really is.
 Soon enough you realize it really isn't that easy.
-I mean if it was we'd all be totally confident by the time we were nine.
+I mean if it was we'd all be totally self-assured by the time we were nine.
 There's a difference between intellectually understanding you shouldn't care what people think and truly internalizing that attitude.
 It takes a long string of experiences to get to the later point.
 The process is similar to getting comfortable with rejection.

 "Just be confident"

 "Genuinely like other people"

-Another 'single key' disposition.
-The thinking goes that if you genuinely liked other people then you'd naturally perform the behaviors that allow you to make friends and cause people to like you in turn.
+Another supposed "single key" disposition.
+The thinking goes that if you genuinely liked other people then you'd naturally do the things that allowed you to make friends and cause everyone to like you in turn.
 Reasonable enough, but easier to say then actually do.
-If you're a more reserved, choosy type of person at this moment, there's no button you can push in your brain that will instantly make you feel warm and loving towards everyone you meet.
-Maybe you can get yourself to think this way for a few days, but after that you'll revert to your default settings.
+If you're a more reserved, choosy type of person at this moment, there's no button you can push in your brain that will instantly make you feel warm and loving toward everyone you meet.
+Maybe you can get yourself to think this way for a few days, but after that you'll revert to your default setting.
 Over time this mindset can be cultivated, but it involves interacting with lots of people and coming to appreciate their qualities firsthand.
 Even then, you may never totally overcome your inborn tendencies.

 "Be truly interested in other people"

 A classic piece of conversational advice.
 Be interested and you'll have good conversations with people and achieve easy rapport with them.
 True enough if you feel this way.
 Though if you're not interested, you're not interested.
-You could not be interested because you're not feeling it on a particular day, or because of your overall personality and preferences.
+You could be uninterested because you're not feeling it on a particular day, or because of your overall personality and preferences.